ANijat/PrintNumbers/README.md

 Print the numbers from 1 to 10 in random order

+### How to run the program
-If binary will target MacOS, please make sure that given env (GOOS GOARCH) should be same as result.
+Based on the target OS, you must ensure that the env (GOOS, GOARCH) should be as follow:

 for MacOS
 ```shell